The Cornish chicken is a strong and stocky bird that originally comes from England.

 To help your fellow chicken hobbyists understand the difference between the Cornish chicken, Cornish Cross, and Cornish hen, please share this article with them.

 Hopefully, this unique breed will pique their interest and help them choose the right chickens for the safety and happiness of their flock.

 Thanks for reading!
-Don’t forget to check the site for more product reviews and chicken care guides, such as this article about Delaware chickens.
+Don’t forget to check the site for more product reviews and chicken care guides.